 The Internet has become a huge part of our lives, including at sea where Wi-Fi is available on virtually all seagoing cruise ships (with the exception of a few barebones expedition ships).
 With the industry's biggest players investing millions of dollars in communication infrastructures -- on land, on ships and in the sky via satellites -- more passengers are finding Wi-Fi service and prices more akin to what they are used to finding on land.
 There are still plenty of ships with spotty, slow and expensive service, but they are no longer the norm.

 Over the next several years, these improvements will roll out to even more cruise ships.
 Passengers will be able to send emails, stream movies and Skype or FaceTime with friends almost as easily as they do at home.
-But -- and this is key -- there will always be some level of unreliability, especially the farther out to sea you sail.
+But -- and this is key -- there will always be some level of unreliability, especially the further out to sea you sail.

-1. Internet via satellite will never be as reliable as your broadband at home.
+1. Internet via satellite will never be as reliable as your broadband at home